Mary Magdalene: Life

-It is widely accepted among secular historians that, like Jesus, Mary Magdalene was a real historical figure.
+Some secular historians agree that, like Jesus, Mary Magdalene was a real historical figure.
+But this is based only on the early accounts of the bible, with no other contemporary accounts.
 Nonetheless, very little is known about her life.
-Unlike Paul the Apostle, Mary Magdalene left behind no known writings of her own.
+Unlike Paul the Apostle, who was not a contemporary of Jesus, Mary Magdalene left behind no known writings of her own.
 She was never mentioned in any of the Pauline epistles or in any of the general epistles.
 The earliest and most reliable sources about her life are the three Synoptic Gospels of Mark, Matthew, and Luke, which were all written during the first century AD.